Feng Zhao, Ph.D.

 (2) Research projects are also available for talented and motivated undergraduate students.

-Research interests: Microelectronics, nanoelectronics, nanomaterials, microelectromechanical (MEMS) and nanoelectromechanical (NEMS) systems, sensors, microfabrication, modeling.
+Research interests: Microelectronics, nanoelectronics, nanomaterials, microelectromechanical (MEMS) and nanoelectromechanical (NEMS) systems, sensors, micro/nanofabrication, modeling.
 Research sponsored by NSF, DoD/Navy, industry, and WSU.

 - Optically-controlled power devices for pulsed power applications.

-- 2-dimensional materials (graphene, MoS2) crystal growth and device development.
+- 2-D materials (graphene, MoS2) crystal growth and device development.

 - All-natural and organic microelectronics and nanoelectronics.